LV-APT/LabVIEW-ProviderShell/README.md

 ## 1 Class Provider: LabVIEW-ClassProviderShell

 This library implements a plugin mechanism for LabVIEW Class.
-It loads LabVIEW classes from a disk path, and convert them to the parent class.
+It loads LabVIEW classes from a disk path and converts them to the parent class.

 ### 1.1 API

 #### 1.1.1 Key API

 * **`LoadLvClasses.vim`** loads LabVIEW class from a disk path and converts them to the parent class.
     * `Path` specifies the absolute path to the classes to load. **Note**: Folders that start with `_` or `.` will be ignored.
     * `ClassType` specifies the target class type to load.
 Those classes that are children of the `ClassType` will be loaded, and the returned classes will be converted to `ClassType`.